BikramMondal5/Edubyte/README.md

-## 🌾🚜 KrishiMitra - Let's grow together
+## Edubyte - Let's see magic 🪄

-KrishiMitra is an AI-driven agricultural platform designed to assist farmers with real-time insights, best farming practices, crop recommendations, weather forecasts, chat assistant and sustainable farming techniques.
+Edubyte is an AI powered platform where user can interact with different generative AI including advanced LLMs GPT-40, DeepSeek, Gemini 2.0 Flash, Mistral AI and many more.

 ## 🚀 Features
 - 🌾 **Crop Recommendations** – AI-powered suggestions for the best crops based on soil, climate, and season.